Seattle-based digital real estate firms Porch.com, Redfin are each hit with lawsuits

 “The fundamental issue here was the failure to support Kandela on the acquisition and the change in Kandela’s business model,” he said.

 Oddly, the lawsuit contained a reference to Ehrlichman’s ancestry, not typically a subject of corporate litigation.
-“Ehrlichman is the grandson of John Ehrlichman, an advisor to President Richard Nixon and the architect of the Watergate break-in,” Kandela alleged.
+“Ehrlichman is the grandson of John Ehrlichman, an adviser to President Richard Nixon and the architect of the Watergate break-in,” Kandela alleged.

 The claim “has nothing to do with the complaint,” Ehrlichman said.